lupyuen/lupyuen.github.io/src/ox2.md

 }
 ```

-So for BL808, we simply write the character to...
+We do the same for BL808, and we simply write the character to...

 - UART3 Base Address: __`0x3000` `2000`__